USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

-Although it is possible to run interactive work on the head node, `hii.rc.usf.edu`, doing so may adversely affect others who are utilizing the system for its core functionality of transferring and submitting jobs to be queued and dispatched to special purpose compute nodes dedicated to running computationally-intensive work.
+Although it is possible to run interactive work on the head node, `hii.rc.usf.edu`, doing so may adversely affect others who are utilizing the system for its core functionality of transferring and submitting jobs which are queued and dispatched to run on compute nodes dedicated to running computationally-intensive work.

 When it is necessary to run work interactively please use the Slurm partition `hii-interactive` which